-Lymphatics of head and neck, superficial vessels, deep vessels & Abnormalities of branchial arches
+Lymphatics of head and neck, superficial vessels, deep vessels and Abnormalities of branchial arches

 The lymphatic system drain tissue fluid, plasma proteins, and other cellular debris back into the bloodstream, it is also involved in immune defense, The lymphatic vessels of the head and neck can be divided into two major groups; which are superficial vessels & deep vessels, Superficial vessels drain lymph from the scalp, face, and neck into the superficial ring of lymph nodes, The deep lymphatic vessels arise from the deep cervical lymph nodes, They converge to form the left and right jugular lymphatic trunks.